 What we don’t: Not as warm as most gloves here; not great for areas with consistently wet snow.

-The Flylow Ridge are great resort and backcountry gloves for anyone on a budget, and they’re quite durable and breathable, all things considered.
+The Flylow Ridge are great resort and backcountry gloves for anyone on a budget, excellent for spring or fair weather, and they’re quite durable and breathable, all things considered.
 As for downsides, they're not the warmest available, and the lack of a waterproof membrane can be a problem in areas known for consistently wet snow (you’ll want to make sure to refresh the coating if you notice the gloves starting to absorb moisture).
-But these are minor complaints considering the price, and we especially appreciate how supple the Ridge is out of the box—far from the very stiff initial feel of the Kincos.
-A final note: Flylow’s sizing runs particularly small, so you’ll want to consider sizing up.
+But these are minor complaints considering the price, and we especially appreciate how supple the Ridge is out of the box—far from the very stiff initial feel of the various Kincos.
+A final note: Flylow’s sizing runs small, so you’ll want to try the glove on if possible and consider sizing up.

 Best of the Rest